ensorceler/myways_frontend_assignment/README.md

 ## Technologies Used

-All the versions of each technology could be found in `package.json` in the
+All the versions of each technology could be found in `package.json` file in the root of the project.

 - [Next.js](https://nextjs.org/) - Open-source web development framework for the frontend.It is built on top of React and supports many features such as Static site generation and server side rendering etc.
 - [Tailwind](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.